Max-A92/todo-app-fullstack/README.md

 - **Scalable monitoring** with in-memory analytics and configurable cleanup
 - **Rate limiting efficiency** with optimized storage and automatic cleanup
 - **Zero-overhead security checks** for authorized users
+- **ReDoS-free validation** with constant time complexity for all inputs

 ### Application Performance
 - **Enhanced database optimization** with indexed relations and foreign keys